 Loss Control Insights for Contractors

-For contractors insured by EMC, falls from elevation are the most costly accidents, averaging over $48,000 per claim.
-If you examine the data, this category includes falls from a variety of elevated surfaces including ladders and roofs.
-Many of the incidents involve falls from scaffolding.
+For contractors insured by EMC, falls from elevation are the most costly accidents—averaging more than $48,000 per claim.
+While this includes falls from a variety of elevated surfaces, such as ladders and roofs, many of the incidents involve scaffolding.

 These days, very few tradespeople own their own outdoor scaffolding systems.
-It’s much easier and more efficient to work with a scaffold rental company who handles set-up, take-down, transportation of the system and maintenance of the scaffold components between jobs.
-This reliance on rental companies for scaffolding, along with customer perceptions that rental companies are “full service” operations, has led to some misconceptions about scaffold safety and who is responsible for maintaining it.
+That’s because it’s much easier and more efficient to work with a scaffold rental company that handles setup, take-down, transportation of the system and maintenance of the scaffold components between jobs.
+This reliance on scaffold rental companies, along with customer perceptions that rental companies are “full service” operations, has led to some misconceptions about scaffold safety and who is responsible for maintaining it.

-If your rental company is one of the good ones, they are not only looking out for the safety of your employees during the set-up process, but they’re also taking action to keep their own employees safe.
+You should also observe the setup process.
+If your rental company is one of the good ones, they will take action to keep their employees safe.
 This means the workers are using fall protection whenever possible as they build the structure.
-This is a benefit to you as well, because a lack of safe work practices on their part could impact you if an injury occurs and it’s determined that you were the controlling employer in a multi-employer worksite.
+This also serves as a benefit because a lack of safe work practices on their part could impact you if an injury occurs because you could be determined as the controlling employer in a multi-employer worksite.

 - Is trained to understand the requirements of the scaffold standard

 - Has authority to immediately correct and eliminate hazards